-This study attempts to assess the peers as dimension of psychological stress among senior secondary science students studying in different types of institutions.
+This study attempts to assess the society as dimension of psychological stress among science students studying in different types of institutions.
 A sample of 631 students was randomly selected from the schools recognized by different boards in Meerut province.
 They were administered Psychological Stress Scale for Science Students (PSSSS) developed by the researcher himself.
-Mean, S.D., F-test and t-test were used to analyze the data.
-Results show that male and female science students differed significantly on psychological stress dimension peers.
+Mean, S.D., F-test and ttest were used to analyze the data.
+Results show that male and female science students differed significantly on psychological stress dimension society.
 Male science students were found to be more stressed than female science students.
-Similarly significant difference was observed between rural and urban science students on peers as psychological stress dimension and rural science students were found to be more stressed than urban science students.
+Similarly significant difference was observed between rural and urban science students on society as psychological stress dimension and rural science students were found to be more stressed than urban science students.
 Further, Significant difference was observed among the students of different types of institutions.
-Highest psychological stress due to peers was found in the students of JNV and lowest in the students of KV.
-Similarly, Significant difference was observed between the students of CBSE and UPB, UPB and ISC on psychological stress dimension peers.
-No significant difference was observed between the students of CBSE and ISC on psychological stress dimension peers.
-Highest psychological stress due to peers was found in the students of UPB and lowest in the students of ISC.
+Highest psychological stress due to society was found in the students of JNV and lowest in the students of KV.
+Similarly, significant difference was observed between the students of different types of boards on psychological stress dimension society.
+Highest psychological stress due to society was found in the students of UPB and lowest in the students of ISC.

-Key words: Psychological Stress, Science Students, Achievement, Peers
+Key words: Psychological Stress, Students, Science Education, Society